aaron555/raspi-temperature-controller/README.md

 The schematics in the [hardware](hardware) section includes an example project using a simulated heating system which employs an LED colocated with one of the temperature sensors to act as a heat source, thereby allowing the temperature controller functionality to be tested and demonstrated using a simple and easy to build breadboard circuit.
 A [parts list](hardware/raspi-temperature-controller-breadboard_Simulation_Demo_Circuit_Parts_List.ods), [schematic](hardware/raspi-temperature-controller-breadboard_Simulation_Demo_Circuit_Schematic.pdf) and photos of this breadboard circuit can are all provided.
 Simply obtain the parts on the parts list, build up the circuit as per the schematic and photos on a breadboard and plug in to a Raspberry Pi, and the system is ready to use as per the [quick start guide](#quick-start-guide).

+To simulate a cooler instead of a heater, simply connect the 5 V rail to relay NC instead of NO.  In this arrangement, the demand signal switches off the LED, inverting the behaviour.

 [![Breadboard view 1](hardware/raspi-temperature-controller-breadboard-1_small.jpg)](hardware/raspi-temperature-controller-breadboard-1.jpg) [![Breadboard view 2](hardware/raspi-temperature-controller-breadboard-2_small.jpg)](hardware/raspi-temperature-controller-breadboard-2.jpg) [![Breadboard view 3](hardware/raspi-temperature-controller-breadboard-side-1_small.jpg)](hardware/raspi-temperature-controller-breadboard-side-1.jpg) [![Breadboard view 4](hardware/raspi-temperature-controller-breadboard-2_small.jpg)](hardware/raspi-temperature-controller-breadboard-2.jpg)

 #### Circuit description